ahw/vim-hooks/README.md

-In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how use this plugin to hook arbitrary scripts into these events, which is the whole point of this plugin.
+In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how to use this plugin to hook arbitrary scripts into these events, which is the whole point of this project.

 Installation
 ------------